 By now, nearly everyone has heard of the Every Student Succeeds Act (ESSA), which replaced No Child Left Behind (NCLB) as federal education policy.
 The single biggest change as a result of ESSA is that more authority is delegated to states, rather than the federal government.
 In addition to providing an opportunity for closer collaboration between local districts and the state, it also means it’s important that local school districts stay informed so they can be equal partners in this effort.

 While states and districts will work together to determine exactly how to implement ESSA, two elements will be part of every state’s plan: more transparency and greater accountability.
-The goal is to empower parents and the public to become better educated about their local district’s performance and how it compares to other districts in the state.
+The intent is to empower parents and the public to become better educated about their local district’s performance and how it compares to other districts in the state.
 For the first time, districts will be required to report school-level spending data using actual expenditures.
 The actual per pupil spending for each school will be part of every district’s annual report card and will be made available on the district website.

 How will districts accurately report school-level spending on their report cards?

 It’s no secret that school districts organize their financial data in unique ways, often using complex hierarchies.
 Some districts apportion spending to individual school locations; some don’t.
 The data is usually managed using older software.
 The financial reports often use indecipherable numerical codes to indicate intended use, school locations, or funding sources (or all three), and none of it is user-friendly.

 What can school districts can do to prepare?

 It will still take work.
 Complying with the law will likely require changes to the way that your school district organizes and reports financial data, which affects both data systems and financial processes.
 But know that modern software and technology can make this shift to location-based accounting and user-friendly reporting much easier.